mkoskinen/backup-scripts/README.md

 #### TODO ###

-It would make sense to make a version of the files that can be called with arguments, which would help updating the scripts.
-You could then call the same file from cron with args, or make source the file and make script files for each backup separately, with only the args as values.

-I'll probably do that next.
+Make the SSH version similar to the GS version, so that it can be called with command line arguments or exported variables from a parent script.

-### ./backup-host-gs.bash
+### ./backup-gs.bash

 Pushes backups to Google Cloud storage.
 Requires configured gsutil (https://cloud.google.com/storage/docs/gsutil_install)